-The Bank not the Initiator but is the Deliverer of the Transaction
+The Bank not the Initiator but is the Deliverer of the Transaction.

-Using the illustration above, banks treat Bank Guarantees and Standby Letters of Credit in exactly the same way.
+Using the illustration above, banks treat Bank Guarantees and Standby Letters of Credit the same way.
 The bank serves as the courier and receives a financial order from a supplier to send to the receiver’s bank one of the providers’ assets (BG or SBLC).
 In other terms, the banks are instead of the courier, becoming the most widely known as MT messages as the Sender and Recipient of SWIFT messages.
-(If it’s MT760, MT799 and so on).
+(If it’s MT760, MT799, and so on).

 Apart from receiving fees for “cutting” (initiating) and “delivering” the Bank instrument, the Bank holds no interest in the transaction.
-As the financial instrument was launched and secured since then against the cash position in the Bank account of the Provider at the issuing Bank, hence all other responsibility for the asset is theirs.
+As the financial instrument was launched and secured since then against the cash position in the Bank account of the Provider at the issuing Bank, all other responsibility for the asset is theirs.